thompsonsed/necsim/README.md

 for the application of different speciation rates.

 ###Running simulations###
+Note that the recommended method of running and analysing simulations is through the [**pycoalescence**](https://pycoalescence.readthedocs.io) python package.
 The routine relies on supplying command line arguments (see below) for all the major simulation variables.
 Alternatively, supplying a config .txt file and using the command line arguments `./necsim -c /path/to/config.txt` can be used for parsing command line arguments from the text file.

 ####Command Line Arguments ####